 All students will work with Director and Professor of record to appropriately arrange artwork based on assigned location in gallery

 Graphic designers will plan a space approximately 8-10 linear feet with consideration for pedestal use and a small table.

-Students wishing to include an installation in their body of work must submit a proposal to Director, with approval from professor.
-Proposal forms are available and should be submitted via Canvas.
+Students wishing to include an installation in their body of work must submit a proposal to the Director, with approval from professor.
+Proposal forms are available and should be submitted via box.

 All work must be installation ready, including display stands, easels, wire etc.

 No visitors during installation